Carlitoks/cuddly-couscous/README.md

 * hit "R+R" to reload any changes
 * run `yarn android:shake` to connect to the `react-native-debugger`

+To clean and install a new version (if native deps changed)

+* `rm -rf node_modules/ && yarn install`

 ## iOS Setup ##

 Need to install a few things to get the project running in the iOS simulators: